Thursday, September 24, 2015

 Add wrapped pork bundles to a steamer pot.
 Add enough water to just reach the foil-wrapped packages.
 Cover the pot.
 Bring water to a boil then reduce heat to a low simmer.
 Cook pork until tender, about 3-4 hours.
 Check every hour to make sure water doesn't evaporate - add water as needed.

-If you do not have a steamer pot, just get your largest pot and add a ceramic (or metal) bowl, upside down, on bottom of pot.
-Stack on the foil wrapped Lau Lau.
+If you do not have a steamer pot, just get your largest pot and add a ceramic (or metal) bowl, upside down, on the bottom of the pot.
+Stack on the foil-wrapped Lau Lau.
 Add enough water to just cover the ceramic bowl.
 You can use a small steamer rack on the bottom of the pot, too.
-Again check water level every hour.
+Again check the water level every hour.
 Add water as needed.
-Water can come in contact with foil wrapped Lau Lau.
+Water can come in contact with foil-wrapped Lau Lau.

-When done, open one package to make sure meat is fall-apart tender.
-If not, rewrap and keep steaming in half hour to hour increments.
-It's hard to over-cook this recipe, so cooking it too long is okay.
+When done, open one package to make sure the meat is fall-apart tender.
+If not, rewrap and keep steaming in half-hour to hour increments.
+It's hard to overcook this recipe, so cooking it too long is okay.

 Also, reserve a cup or so of simmering water that's now flavored with pork and greens (called pot liquor.)
 You can drizzle some onto cooked meat to moisten it more.